CsYakamoz/csyakamoz.github.io/content/post/software.md

 [QSpace](https://apps.apple.com/cn/app/qspace/id1469774098?mt=12): QSpace is a clean and efficient Multi-view File Manager, also can be a FTP/SFTP/WebDAV client.

 [foobar2000](https://www.foobar2000.org/): foobar2000 is an advanced freeware audio player for the Windows platform.

-[Raycast](https://www.raycast.com/): Raycast is a blazingly fast, totally extendable launcher.
-It lets you complete tasks, calculate, share common links, and much more.

 [Stats](https://github.com/exelban/stats): macOS system monitor in your menu bar.